g3rard/OpenKnit/README.md

-OpenKnit is a project that offers a new digital fabrication tool, an open source knitting machine that can create ready to wear clothes from digital files. http://doknityourself.com is an online repository created for sharing clothes, by Takahiro Yamaguchi
+OpenKnit is a project that offers a new digital fabrication tool, an open-source knitting machine that can create ready-to-wear clothes from digital files.

-IMPORTANT: this project is at an early stage of development, every piece of hardware and software is in beta version, testing and testing, if you're adventurer this is a place for you :)  Let me know if interested in speeding up the progress and become a core developer.
+WARNING: this project is at an early stage of development, every piece of hardware and software is in beta version, testing and testing, if you're adventurer this is a place for you.
+Let me know if interested in speeding up the progress and become a core developer.
 Currently working on making the machine fully automated, since some steps are still being handmade (as seen on the video -link soon-), reliability is not at its best.